HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 In other words,

-- `-o` refers to a thing / a class of things, or otherwise *related* to that thing / class of things;
+- `-o` refers to a thing / a class of things, or "otherwise *related* to that thing / class of things";
 - `-a` implies that the following thing/person
   "shares (some) characteristics of this type, or is located within this place, etc. etc.";